bitcoinvsalts/node-binance-trader/README.md

 # Web Socket API specifications 📡

+Connect your Node.js script to the NBT hub to monitor the performance of your signals and strategies.
+You can also communicate via the NBT hub to your auto trader to track your traded signals.

-**Send a Buy Signal** to save pair data, define strategies and emit trading signals:
+**Send a Buy Signal** to the NBT hub:
 ```
 const buy_signal = {
     key: bva_key,